VangalaRevathi/Electric-Vehicle-Analysis/README.md

 **Task:**

-1.Begin your analysis with the primary questions given 2.Design a dashboard with your metrics and analysis.
+1.Begin your analysis with the primary questions given

+2.Design a dashboard with your metrics and analysis.
 The dashboard should be self-explanatory and easy to understand.

-3. You can use additional data based on your own research to support your recommendations and provide more insights.
+3.You can use additional data based on your own research to support your recommendations and provide more insights.

 **Data Model:**
 ![Screenshot 2025-02-05 070356](https://github.com/user-attachments/assets/cb6459c8-bd1d-403e-a62b-9c554f5b1f3b)